aehliglucas/aehliglucas/README.md

 ### About me:

-💻 Cloud Engineer at NTT DATA Business Solutions<br />
+💻 Cloud Engineer at NTT DATA Business Solutions<br>
-📌 Based in Dresden / Germany<br />
+📌 Based in Dresden / Germany<br>
-🌱 Currently learning: Golang, Azure and a bit of project management<br />
+🌱 Currently learning: Golang, Azure and a bit of project management<br>
-✈️ If there is free time in between projects, I love to spend it for aviation and flight simulation.<br><br>
+✈️ If there is free time in between projects, I love to spend it for aviation and flight simulation.<br>

 ### Looking for further info?
 Check my portfolio:
 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">